Ultimate Guide to Everest Base Camp via Cho La Pass in December

 In December due to snowfall in the higher elevation, the trails can be wet and slippery.
 Hence be careful and put on a good and comfortable pair of trekking boots.

 The trekking trail leads you to a valley with turquoise colored Gokyo lakes.
 The glory of the longest glacier Ngozumpa glacier along with the Gokyo lakes from Gokyo Ri is mind-blowing.
+This part of the journey, often referred to as the gokyo lakes trek, is a highlight for many trekkers.

 Not to forget the thrill of crossing the icy trail along Cho La pass is an exciting experience.
 The trail then takes you through Gorakshep, Everest Base Camp, Kalapathar and back to Namche and Lukla.